Deathtrap Dungeon (video game)

 Ian Livingstone's Deathtrap Dungeon is an action-adventure video game developed by Asylum Studios and published by Eidos Interactive for PlayStation and Microsoft Windows in 1998.
 It is based on the adventure gamebook Deathtrap Dungeon (the sixth in the Fighting Fantasy series) written by Ian Livingstone, and published by Puffin Books in 1984.
+Due to its employing a similar 3D game engine, it was often compared to the Tomb Raider series, which was also published by Eidos.
+Deathtrap Dungeon met with mostly negative reviews which cited poor controls and an erratic virtual camera, among other issues, though some reviewers liked the puzzles and adventuring design.

 Gameplay

 The game is a third-person action-adventure, with the player taking the role of an adventurer (either the Amazon "Red Lotus" or the barbarian "Chaindog"), who at the invitation of a wizard explores a series of dungeons and must overcome both monsters and traps to find riches.

 Development

 Ian Livingstone was heavily involved in determining the game's level design and art style.
 The aesthetics and atmosphere are manifestly inspired by Italian artist Giovanni Battista Piranesi, whose ruins drawings fascinated Ian Livingstone.

 Though the game's 3D engine is very similar to that of Tomb Raider, another Eidos-published game with a development cycle which overlapped that of Deathtrap Dungeon, the two games were developed in isolation.

 Livingstone said the character Red Lotus was created as "a combination of all the girls who have caught my eye over the past 20 years.
 Not all of these girls were real, though.
 Comic books have had a big influence on her creation."

+Deathtrap Dungeon was first publicly shown at E3 1996.